gg2001/EmailBot/README.md

 > Discord server: https://discord.gg/MfFMxu9

 Let's say you want  a Discord server just for people who have a @randomuniversity.edu email address.
 Add this bot to your server and whenever someone joins, they will get a DM asking for their @randomuniversity.edu email address.
 Then, the bot emails them a verification code.
 If they reply with the correct code, they get the "Verified" role.
-You can have channels that only allow verified users to ensure that non verified users can't participate.

 <p align="center">
   <img src="docs/screenshot.png" />